Keeping the Dental Experience Positive for Children & Infants

 Dental Care for Children

 Fluoride is important and has been proven to be safe and effective in preventing cavities when used as indicated.
 As the twenty baby teeth fully erupt between the ages of 6 months to three years of age, they should be brushed.
 Start with a kernel of rice sized fluoridated toothpaste when the child is able to spit out the toothpaste.
 Floss the child’s teeth when the teeth start to touch one another.
 Include nutritious foods while limiting high sugar and processed carbohydrates like pastries.
-As the child approaches six, sealants can be placed on the arrival of the first adult tooth.
+As the child grows and forms more teeth, sealants can be placed as the teeth arrive.

 Parents should continue to help brush their child’s teeth between ages 6 to 8 as their manual dexterity improves.
 Sometimes giving the child disclosing tablets or solution to show how much plaque has accumulated affirms good hygiene practices.
 Permanent teeth begin to erupt around the age of six and good eating and hygiene habits are vital as these teeth remain the most heavily restored in society and needn’t be if looked after.

 Keeping baby teeth is important in order to allow for the healthy eruption of the permanent dentition.
 If early removal or missing baby teeth occurs, then crowding of the adult teeth can happen.
-Assessing the healthy eruption of 32 adult teeth will be monitored as the child enters adolescence.
+Assessing the healthy eruption or 32 adult teeth will be monitored as the child enters adolescence, and allows us to determine if braces are needed.